zhous20/HackerSim/README.md

 # Hacker-Sim
 The final project for SFWRENG 3A04 Software Design III - Large System Design.
+A project of 2D game built on Unity.

 **Team Members**
 - [Andrew Hum](https://github.com/andrewhum)